wazo-platform/wazo-platform.org/content/websocketd/app.md

 ### Events Access Control

 Clients connected to `wazo-websocketd` only receive events that they are authorized to receive.
-For example, a client connected with a token obtained from the "wazo*user" `wazo-auth` backend will
-\_not* receive call events of other users.
+For example, a client connected with a token obtained from the `wazo_user` authentication backend will _not_ receive call events of other users.

 When a message is received from the bus by `wazo-websocketd`, it extracts the ACL from the `required_acl` key of the event.
 If the field is missing, no clients will receive the event.
 If the